Frequently asked questions

 You can find contact phone numbers for most New Zealand credit providers and collection agencies in our Creditor Contact Directory.

-- All adverse information (i.e. collection data, default data, summary instalment orders and judgment records), remain on your credit file for five years.
+- All adverse information (i.e. collection data, default data, summary instalment orders and judgment records), remain on your credit file for four years.

-- Previous inquiry information remains on your credit file for five years.
+- Previous inquiry information remains on your credit file for four years.

 - Insolvency information, including record of entry into No Asset Procedure and single bankruptcy, may be held for four years from the date of discharge.